logo

 ² Petersen, J. L., Mickelson, J. R., Cothran, E. G., Andersson, L. S., Axelsson, J., Bailey, E., Bannasch, D., Binns, M. M., Borges, A. S., Brama, P., Machado, C., Distl, O., Felicetti, M., Fox-Clipsham, L., Graves, K. T., Guérin, G., Haase, B., Hasegawa, T., Hemmann, K., . . .
 McCue, M. E. (2013).
 Genetic Diversity in the Modern Horse Illustrated from Genome-Wide SNP Data.
 PLOS ONE, 8(1), e54997. https://doi.org/10.1371/journal.pone.0054997

 Traditional pedigrees and prediction calculations are great, but genetic testing is better.
-Order your Ancestry test today!
+Order your Ancestry Package test today!

 News & Media